simonlieu18/group-policy-management/README.md

 ![image](https://github.com/user-attachments/assets/3de7d8e1-79e0-44fc-85df-a723ee64e170)

 <p>
-Now on the client machine, manually update the Group Policy by opening Powershell and inputting the command "gpudate /force".
+Now on the client virtual machine, manually update the Group Policy by opening Powershell and inputting the command "gpudate /force".
 Then run the command "rsop.msc" to verify that the policy has been applied.
 </p>